 The brake pedal must be fitted with a non-slip surface

 The emergency brake is the one circuit of a braking system that still works after the other system are broken down,

 If the brake pedal can be pressed further down than half way - but still feels firm and hard - that is the emergency brake.

-The emergency brake can also be the handbrake - in old cars that have only one braking system.
+The emergency brake can also be the handbrake in old cars - that only have one braking system.

 Vacuum-assisted brake system / power brakes (vacuum booster)

 The footbrake is equipped with a vacuum booster.

 Means: Demands only light pressure on the brake pedal.

 Press on the foot brake hard and then start the engine -